Understanding Why Customers Buy

 2. Customers consistently use your product in ways it wasn’t designed for, indicating a potential new job.

-3. Market conditions change, and customers start favoring other solutions, suggesting they found a product that better meets their needs.
+3. Market conditions change, and customers start favoring other solutions, suggesting they found an alternative that better meets their needs.

 Identifying Jobs to Be Done